wighawag/eip-2585/README.md

 EIP-1776 is a full solution for meta-tx including relayer repayment that provides safety guarantees for both relayers and signers

-It now use EIP-2585 Forwarder for signature verification by using the innerMessageHash parameter allowing the EIP-712 message format to be embedded in the EIP-2585 message format.
+It now use EIP-2585 Forwarder for signature verification by using the `innerMessageHash` parameter allowing the EIP-712 message format to be embedded in the EIP-2585 message.

 Every recipient contract supporting EIP-2585 (which only use the basic `_getTxSigner()` mechanism though 20bytes appended to the call) can receive EIP-1776 Meta Transaction